Post

 # Read the specified XCode version for the project

-# In the following steps, we will manually specify the XCode_x.x.x.app to use
+# In the following steps, we manually specify the XCode_x.x.x.app to use

 # instead of using xcversion, as xcversion has been sunset and is unstable.